Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 How is it with your baby?
 You see, there is no clear definition of normal in this topic.
 It is completely normal for babies to sometimes have no bowel movement for a day or to have more the next day.
 In most cases, these are normal fluctuations.

-As a parent, you have a sense of how your baby is doing.
+As a parent, you will be able to tell how your baby is doing.
 Trust that!

 Judes cloth diapers development bowel movement breast milk stool baby during diapering